fleschutz/PowerShell/Docs/cd-dropbox.ps1.md

 cd-dropbox.ps1
 ```

-Go to the user's Dropbox folder.
+Change the working directory to the user's Dropbox folder

 ## Syntax & Parameters
 ```powershell